ambientlight/bs-rx/README.md

 ## Testing

 You may find marble testing handy to test your rxjs logic.
-Marble string syntax allow your to specify rxjs events(such as emissions, subscription points) over virtual time that progresses by frames(denoted by `-`).
+Marble string syntax allows you to specify rxjs events(such as emissions, subscription points) over virtual time that progresses by frames(denoted by `-`).
 You can use it to express the expected behavior of your observable sequences as strings and compare them with `Rx.Observable.t('a)` instances you are testing.
 You need to initialize `TestScheduler.t` with a function that can perform deep comparison (such as `BsMocha.Assert.deep_equal`), then put your marble tests inside `ts |> TestScheduler.run(_r => ...)`.
 Asynchronous operators usually take `~scheduler` parameter, pass `TestScheduler.t` instance to them.
 The next example illustrates it, also you may want to refer to rxjs [marble diagrams documentation](https://rxjs-dev.firebaseapp.com/guide/testing/marble-testing).

 ```reason
 open Jest;